Relation as the Essence of Existence

 <dnr:entity id="E7" type="StableRank">

-<dnr:attribute name="definition" value="A refinement of the notion of rank in module theory." />
+<dnr:attribute name="definition" value="Refinement of rank in module theory."/>

 </dnr:entity>